Ammaar-Alam/java-ChatApp/README.md

    - ~~Fix CSS before user submits login form~~
    - ~~Fix chat-room div spacing and highlight~~
    - ~~Fix bug after user enters incorrect password (can no longer join rooms even if correct password is inputted)~~
-   - Add updated console logs (showing when a room is created in console and displaying its password; showing when a user leaves and joins a room)
+   - ~~Add updated console logs (showing when a room is created in console and displaying its password; showing when a user leaves and joins a room)~~
-   - Add ability for users to change their rooms as they please by clicking on any rooms in the available list on the right column
+   - ~~Add ability for users to change their rooms as they please by clicking on any rooms in the available list on the right column~~
+   - Fix bug where if a user enters an incorrect password for a room, their messages no long appear client-side in their current room